Kiprengan/alx-low_level_programming/README.md

-Starting to program with C
+struct and typedef in C